Positive sectional curvature is not preserved under the Ricci flow in dimensions seven and thirteen: Introduction

 In this article we are interested in manifolds with positive sectional curvature, denoted by $\sec>0$.
 Hamilton showed in \cite{Ham82} that $\sec>0$ is preserved in dimensions $2$ and $3$.
 In contrast, there exist manifolds in dimensions $4,6,12$ and $24$ with metrics of $\sec>0$ which lose this property when evolved under the Ricci flow, see \cite{BeK23,BW07,CW15}.
 Our main results add dimensions $7$ and $13$ to this list, and provide the first odd dimensional examples of this phenomenon.

-\begin{theo} On infinitely many Aloff--Wallach spaces $W_{k_1, k_2}^7$, there exist $\su{3}$-invariant metrics of positive sectional curvature which evolve under the Ricci flow to metrics with non-positively curved planes. \end{theo}
+\begin{theo} On infinitely many Aloff--Wallach spaces $W_{k_1, k_2}^7$, there exist $\su{3}$-invariant metrics of positive sectional curvature which evolve under the Ricci flow to metrics with non-positively curved $2$-planes. \end{theo}

-In fact, we will show that the conclusion of Theorem~\ref{THM:main_thm_AW} holds for all (positively curved) Aloff--Wallach spaces.
+In fact, we show that the conclusion of Theorem~\ref{THM:main_thm_AW} holds for all (positively curved) Aloff--Wallach spaces.
 However, for the latter we can only give a computer-assisted proof.
 In contrast, the proof of Theorem~\ref{THM:main_thm_AW} is theoretical.

+In the particular case of the Aloff--Wallach space $W_{1,1}^7$ we can moreover show that there are $\sec>0$ metrics whose Ricci flow leaves the set of $\sec\geq 0$ metrics.
+The same statement holds true for the Berger space $B^{13}$.

-\begin{theo} There exist $\su{5}$-invariant metrics on the Berger space $B^{13}$ which have positive sectional curvature and evolve under the Ricci flow to metrics with non-positively curved planes. \end{theo}
+\begin{theo} There exist $\su{3}$-invariant metrics on the Aloff--Wallach space $W_{1,1}^7$, as well as $\su{5}$-invariant metrics on the Berger space $B^{13}$, which have positive sectional curvature and evolve under the Ricci flow to metrics with negatively curved $2$-planes. \end{theo}

 The strategy for proving the theorems is as follows.
 Since the manifolds under consideration are homogeneous spaces $G/H$, we may restrict our attention to the set of $G$-invariant metrics on them, which remains invariant under the Ricci flow.
 Moreover, for some spaces, there are subfamilies of $G$-invariant metrics which are simpler to describe, yet are Ricci flow invariant.
-In our cases, theses metrics are described by a finite set of positive parameters $x_1,\dots,x_n$, and the Ricci flow is determined by an ODE system $x_i^\prime=-2r_i(x_1,\dots,x_n)x_i$, where $i=1,\dots, n$ and $r_i$ denote the eigenvalues of the Ricci tensor.
-Next, we need a characterization of those metrics which have $\sec>0$.
-For each of the families of metrics we are considering, this characterization has been provided by the work of Thomas P\"uttmann in \cite{Pue99}.
-With all this information at hand, the results follow from analyzing the behaviour of a metric on the boundary of the set of $\sec>0$ metrics.
+In our cases, these metrics are described by a finite set of positive parameters $x_1,\dots,x_n$, and the Ricci flow is determined by an ODE system $x_i^\prime=-2r_i(x_1,\dots,x_n)x_i$, where $i=1,\dots, n$ and $r_i$ denote the eigenvalues of the Ricci tensor.
+Next, we need a characterization of those metrics which have $\sec>0$, and of those metrics with negatively curved $2$-planes in the case of Theorem~\ref{THM:main_thm_B13}.
+For each of the families of metrics we are considering, this characterization has been provided by the work of P\"uttmann in \cite{Pue99}.
+With all this information at hand, the results follow from analyzing the behavior of a metric on the boundary of the set of $\sec>0$ metrics.
 Let us give more details for each of the theorems.